rbuler/crc/README.md

 - Step 4: Data visualization - once the data dim has been reduced.
 - Step 5: Selection of most representative features for each cluster
 - Step 6: Model fitting with remaining features (usually 3-10 fts)
+- Step 6.5: Fitting the model with the other features together with the clinical features

 - radiomic features for different bin-widths (5-50?)
 - LASSO